 Outstanding work include;

-Installation at Mt Robinson (includes Hybrid Power System and Radios)
+Site acceptance of Mt Robinson (includes Hybrid Power System and Radios)

 Operational Commissioning – remaining sites

 There are a number of minor projects that are currently in progress, as follows: